US STOCKS-Wall St rises with health insurers, S&P nears record

 For the day, the Dow Jones industrial average was up 89.16 points, or 0.61 percent, at 14,662.01.
 The Standard & Poor's 500 Index was up 8.08 points, or 0.52 percent, at 1,570.25.
 The Nasdaq Composite Index was up 15.69 points, or 0.48 percent, at 3,254.86.

-The S&P 500 surpassed its 2007 closing high last Thursday, while the Dow first broke above its 2007 record on March 5.
+The S&P 500 set a new closing high last Thursday, while the Dow first surpassed its 2007 record on March 5.

-Stocks pared gains late in the session, giving investors another reason to question the strength of the recent rally.
+Stocks pared gains late in the session, giving investors another reason to examine the recent rally.

 "The recent legs of this rally have lacked a bit of conviction," said Mark Luschini, chief investment strategist at Janney Montgomery Scott in Philadelphia.
 "What's been leading equity markets has been more defensive sectors."